Heinrich Hoeftman

-Heinrich Hoeftman (2 April 1851, in Memel – 17 September 1917, in Königsberg) was a German physician; regarded as a pioneer of modern German orthopedics.
+Heinrich Hoeftman (2 April 1851, in Memel – 17 September 1917, in Königsberg) was a German physician.
+He is regarded as a pioneer of modern German orthopedics.

 He studied medicine for one semester at the University of Leipzig, then served as a volunteer in the Franco-Prussian War.
-In 1871 he resumed his studies at the University of Königsberg, receiving his doctorate in 1876 with the thesis "Ueber Ganglien und chronisch fungöse Sehnenscheiden-Entzündung".
+In 1871, he resumed his studies at the University of Königsberg, receiving his doctorate in 1876 with the thesis "Ueber Ganglien und chronisch fungöse Sehnenscheiden-Entzündung".
 Following graduation, he worked for several months under surgeon Theodor Billroth at Vienna, then returned to Königsberg as an assistant to Karl Schönborn at the university hospital.

-In 1880 he opened his own medical practice in Königsberg, and two years later took charge of a private clinic that eventually included an orthopedic workshop, a gymnastic institution and a modern orthopedic hospital with 120 beds.
+In 1880, he opened his own medical practice in Königsberg, and two years later took charge of a private clinic that eventually included an orthopedic workshop, a gymnastic institution and a modern orthopedic hospital with 120 beds.
 As a physician, he specialized in lower limb prosthesis.

-In 1901 he was a founding member of the Deutschen Orthopädischen Gesellschaft (German Orthopedic Society), and in 1910 became a professor of orthopedics at the University of Königsberg.
+In 1901, he was a founding member of the Deutschen Orthopädischen Gesellschaft (German Orthopedic Society), and in 1910 became a professor of orthopedics at the University of Königsberg.
 During World War I he served on the orthopedic advisory board of the First Army Corps.